Update Graduation Requirements

 After the Grad Tracks have been set up, students can be assigned to a graduation track from the Graduation Requirements (REQ) form found in the Student Data | Grades | Graduation Status node.
 To assign a student to a particular Grad Track click on the drop down arrow under the Grad Track field.
 Click on the code to assign the student to the grad track.
 In the example below Grad Track X was selected which was set up in the COD table with a 99.00 in the Amount field.

 This student will NOT be included in the calculation of a class rank and N/A will display in Class Rank/Size on the Student Transcripts page.

 Course Table Accuracy

 The accuracy of all data in the course table needs to be verified so that student's credits, GPA, graduation status, UC and CSU eligibility, core proficiency completion, CSF eligibility, and CBEDS are correct.
 If something is not calculating properly in these areas, the data in the Courses (CRS) table may be incorrect or nonexistent and must be verified.

 The Courses page can be found under Scheduling Process | Courses.
 The Subject Area Codes refer to Graduation Requirements.
 The first field (CRS.S1) should contain a letter corresponding to the letter set up in the graduation requirements.
 The other Subject Area Fields (CRS.S2-S5) do not need to be filled in unless the course meets more than one requirement.

 Other fields that must be correct and must be verified are College Prep, Maximum Credit, Term, Core / Prof, Voc Subject, CSU Requirements, UC Requirements, CBEDS and CSF List.
 It is crucial that this form is complete and accurate for all Course History functions to work properly.

-NOTE: In order for the optimization logic in the graduation status calculation to function we highly recommend that the second and third subject areas are not populated with the Electives subject area code.
+NOTE: In order for the optimization logic in the graduation status calculation to function we highly recommend that the other subject areas are not populated with the Electives subject area code.
 By default a course will be applied to elective credits when all other subject areas that it can fulfill are already complete.